-Offering English-speaking yoga classes, Reykjavík Yoga is a unique, warm space for everyone to cultivate their spiritual practice.
-Our classes are a well balanced mix of meditation and creative, nourishing Yoga flow.
-All designed to help you connect with your body and stay present.
+Reykjavík Yoga offers English-speaking yoga classes in the centre of the city.
+Our studio is a unique, warm space for everyone to cultivate their spiritual practice and our classes are a well balanced mix of meditation, movement and relaxation.
+All designed to help you connect with your body, mind and spirit.
 Everyone will be warmly received!

 Love and light